 Losing yourself into the depth of active addiction doesn’t happen overnight.
-It’s not one night bender on New Year’s.
-It’s subtle and a slow progression where people use multiple substances often in a pattern of repetitive destructive self-medication to escape from deep seated feelings of pain or past trauma.
-The truth is, it’s not fun being an addict at all.
+It is a subtle and slow progression where people use multiple substances often in a pattern of repetitive destructive self-medication to escape from deep-seated feelings of pain or past trauma.
+The truth is it is an extremely difficult thing to live with.